6 Best Gautam Buddha Moral Stories in English With Audio

 There he saw that some people are washing clothes in the source of that water.
 Then suddenly a bullock cart from there passed over the source of that water.
 In such a situation, all the water there became dirty and the water became muddy.
 Then he thought that how can he take that dirty water and muddy water for Buddha?

 So he went back empty-handed and went to Gautam Buddha.
-He told everyrhing to Buddha.
-Buddha said that okay don’t worry.
+He told everything to Buddha.
+Buddha said okay don’t worry.
 We all sit here and relax in the shade of this big tree.

 No decision should be taken with a restless mind.
-All we have to do is to keep our brain calm for a while so that we can make good decisions.
+All we have to do is to keep our brains calm for a while so that we can make good decisions.
 Children’s stories.

-Moral of the story- Decisions taken from a restless mind are always wrong.
+The moral of the story- Is decisions taken from a restless mind are always wrong.
 We should always make a decision with a calm mind, which reduces the chances of making mistakes.

 Wisdom of Buddha Audio Story for kids